kate1562/project-4-dreamland/README.md

-# Project 4 Dreamland festival app Readme
+# Dreamland: a festival app

 ## Overview
 Dreamland is a full stack MERN app built with Python, React JS, Flask, SQLAlchemy, Marshmallow interacting with a PostgreSQL database.
 It was created for attendees and event staff to use onsite across the live days of the event.
 Due to the presumed use case we decided on a mobile first design.
 Attendees can view the festival line up, create their personal schedule and place bar orders whilst event staff can view incoming orders and update collection status.

 Trello was used as a ticketing system and Balsamiq to wireframe the mobile design.

 🔗 http://dreamland-festival-app.herokuapp.com/

 ## Brief & Timeframe:
-Build a full-stack application by making your own backend and your own front-end Use a Python Flask API using a Flask REST Framework to serve your data from a Postgres database Consume your API with a separate front-end built with React Be a complete product which most likely means multiple relationships and CRUD functionality for at least a couple of models Implement thoughtful user stories/wireframes that are significant enough to help you know which features are core MVP and which you can cut
+* Build a full-stack application by making your own backend and your own front-end
+* Use a Python Flask API using a Flask REST Framework to serve your data from a Postgres database
+* Consume your API with a separate front-end built with React
+* Be a complete product which most likely means multiple relationships and CRUD functionality for at least a couple of models
+* Implement thoughtful user stories/wireframes that are significant enough to help you know which features are core MVP and which you can cut
-Be deployed online so it's publicly accessible
+* Be deployed online so it's publicly accessible
-Timeframe: 1week
+* Timeframe: 1week

 ### Team 🚀:
 Lydia Wood : https://github.com/lydiarrrw
 Fabien Depasse : https://github.com/fdepasse

 ## Technologies used
 ### Frontend:
 * JavaScript (ES6)